beatrichartz/csv/README.md

 ## Performance
 Parallelism has been replaced by a binary matching parser in version 3.x.
-This library is able to parse about half a million rows of a moderately complex CSV file per second, ensuring that parsing will unlikely be the bottleneck of any operation.
+This library is able to parse about half a million rows of a moderately complex CSV file per second in a single process, ensuring that parsing will unlikely be the bottleneck of any operation.

 ## Upgrading from 2.x
 TBD